-Chromium is a metal element with element symbol Cr, atomic number 48 and density 8.65g / cm³.
-Chromium is a shiny blue-gray transition metal, soft and wear-resistant, tough and ductile, flammable and irritating.
-The melting point of chromium is 320.9 ℃, and its boiling point is between 765 ~ 767 ℃.
+Chromium is a metal element with the element symbol Cr, atomic number 24, and a density of 8.65g / cm³.
+Chromium is a shiny blue-gray transition metal, soft and wear-resistant, tough and ductile, flammable, and irritating.
+The melting point of chromium is 1907 ℃, and its boiling point is between 2672 ℃.
 Beyond the basics above, what else should we know about chromium?
 Here are 7 interesting facts about chromium.

 French chemist Nicolas-Louis Vauquelin discovered chromium from a sample of the mineral crocoite (lead chromate) in 1797.
 He reacted chromium trioxide (Cr2O3) with charcoal (carbon) to produce needlelike chromium metal crystals.